February 08 2016 03:51PM

 I wouldn't be surprised to see Jacob Trouba moved either.
 Jets like Byfuglien and Myers as their top two RD.— James Mirtle (@mirtle) February 8, 2016

 In signing Byfuglien, the Jets have made a significant commitment to a long-time franchise star.
 In return, they have a core piece of their blue line locked up for five seasons.
-After all the talk of the tight budget from ownership, of the Jets having the lowest team cap hit in the league, credit should be given where it's due: the coffers were opened wide to retain a player who couldn't be replaced elsewhere
+And after all the talk of the tight budget from ownership, the coffers were opened wide to retain a player who couldn't be replaced elsewhere

 Only time will tell how Byfuglien's game holds up with age; only time will tell what decisions the Jets make following this one.
 But if you want to know what his teammates think of Byfuglien's new deal?